Glossary

 Compound verbs

-Verbalkomplex; a predicate which consists of multiple verbs, for example in multi-part verbs like einkaufen gehento go shopping, in compound tenses, the passive voice and modal verbs
+Verbalkomplex; a predicate that consists of multiple verbs, e.g. in multi-part verbs like einkaufen gehento go shopping, compound tenses, the passive voice and modal verbs.

 Wir gehen einkaufen.